 As mentioned above, media relations mainly focuses on conveying information about a business or brand, and because of this difference, experts use a separate set of tactics to attract the public’s eyes and ears such as a public service announcement or advertisement via print, radio, or TV.
 We also cannot forget that there is a growing digital advertising category that stands on its own.

 Public relations experts are responsible for constructing the concept, content, creation, and execution of the story.
 In other words, they handle every part of the process from beginning to end.

 Compared to a PR agency’s seemingly never-ending to-do list, media relations experts have it easy.
 They simply broadcast already-made content for the public to view on the channels that best fit that content.

 Media Relations VS Public Relations – Deciding Which Is Best For You

-Just remember that even if you don’t need the full-time services of a PR agency you may still need to utilize a professional to help create your content whether it be video or print media.
+Just remember that even if you don’t need the full-time services of a PR agency, you may still need to utilize a professional to help create your content – whether it be video or print media.
+Why?
 Viewers will take your business or brand more seriously if you have a high-quality video or well-designed print ad.

-People can tell if something is “homemade” so try not to skimp when it comes to creating your marketing content.
+Most consumers can tell if something is “homemade”, so try not to skimp when it comes to creating your marketing content!

 Public relations services can be a lifesaving tactic that is well worth the money and hard work.

 When you are just starting out in the public relations world, it can be difficult to bring awareness to your business or brand, especially if other businesses are providing similar products or services.
 With so much competition, it can be necessary to utilize the services of a PR agency to help build your name and reputation.